Skip to main content

 Except… That’s just how it seems.

-The different roles we play in online discourse
+The different roles we play in online discourse #

 Of course, web dev social media has a ton of posers and assholes who are genuinely lecturing the rest on the one true way to dev.
-But most in online discussions belong to one of five categories:
+But most in online discussions belong to one of five tags:

 1. They are describing how things are done where they work and assume that if you’re describing something different you must be describing it wrong or not following your place of employment’s best practices.